WebThings Gateway for Raspberry Pi User Guide

 Authorizations are enabled in “Settings” by selecting “Developer => Create local authorization”.
 This page shows whether or not an authorization has been enabled.

-immediately ssh into the RPi to change the default password.
+immediately SSH into the Raspberry Pi to change the default password.
 Type the password command

 $ passwd and follow the prompts